sun0day/sun0day.github.io/article/crx/rethinking-chrome-extension-dx.md

 ### Assets loading

 Unlike loading a normal web page through the network, Chrome loads the extension assets from the local disk.
-This will block Chrome from querying assets within modern bundler dev servers since handling asset transformation in memory is more efficient.
+Modern bundler dev servers usually handle asset transformation in memory since it is more efficient.
+This will block Chrome from querying assets from them.

 One solution is to emit those assets into the extension directory from the servers' memory during runtime.
 Some other bundlers support to do that, but they can hardly support HMR.